F1 to H1B: How to Make the Switch

 1. You must be in valid F1 status.
 This means that you have done all that’s required to maintain your status.
 You have taken the minimum number of classes, stayed in school and not worked without permission.
 To check if you’re in valid F-1 Status, contact your school’s DSO.

-2. The job offer must be from a U.S. company.
+2. You must have retrieved a job offer must be from a U.S. company.

 3. The job offer must be in a “specialty occupation.”
 A specialty occupation is a job that the government believes typically requires a 4-year college degree.
 To decide this, the government looks at the job description and not the job title.